Europa (consort of Zeus): Family

 Sources differ in details regarding Europa's family, but agree that she is Phoenician, and from an Argive lineage that ultimately descended from the princess Io, the mythical nymph beloved of Zeus, who was transformed into a heifer.
-She is generally said to be the daughter of Agenor, the Phoenician King of Tyre; the Syracusan poet Moschus makes her mother Queen Telephassa ("far-shining") but elsewhere her mother is Argiope ("silver-faced").
+She is generally said to be the daughter of Agenor, the Phoenician King of Tyre.
+The Syracusan poet Moschus makes her mother Queen Telephassa ("far-shining").
+Elsewhere, her mother is Argiope ("silver-faced").

 Other sources, such as the Iliad, claim that she is the daughter of Agenor's son, the "sun-red" Phoenix.
-It is generally agreed that she had two brothers, Cadmus, who brought the alphabet to mainland Greece, and Cilix who gave his name to Cilicia in Asia Minor, with the author of Bibliotheke including Phoenix as a third.
+It is generally agreed that she had two brothers, Cadmus, who brought the alphabet to mainland Greece, and Cilix who gave his name to Cilicia in Asia Minor.
+The author of Bibliotheke includes Phoenix as a third brother.
 So some interpret this as her brother Phoenix (when he is assumed to be son of Agenor) gave his siblings' name to his three children and this Europa (by this case, niece of former) is also loved by Zeus, but because of the same name, gave some confusions to others.

-After arriving in Crete, Europa had three sons fathered by Zeus: Minos, Rhadamanthus, and Sarpedon, the first two becoming judges of the Underworld, alongside Aeacus of Aegina, when they died.
-In Crete she married Asterion also rendered Asterius and became mother (or step-mother) of his daughter Crete.
+After arriving in Crete, Europa had three sons fathered by Zeus: Minos, Rhadamanthus, and Sarpedon.
+Minos and Rhadamanthus became judges of the Underworld, alongside Aeacus of Aegina, when they died.
+In Crete she married Asterion, also rendered Asterius, and became mother, or step-mother, of his daughter Crete.
 Pausanias wrote that the poet Praxilla makes Carnus a son of Europa.

 Mythology

-The Dictionary of Classical Mythology explains that Zeus was enamoured of Europa and decided to seduce or rape her, the two being near-equivalent in Greek myth.
+The Dictionary of Classical Mythology explains that Zeus was enamoured with Europa and decided to seduce or rape her, the two being near-equivalent in Greek myth.
 He transformed himself into a tame white bull and mixed in with her father's herds.
 While Europa and her helpers were gathering flowers, she saw the bull, caressed his flanks, and eventually got onto his back.
 Zeus took that opportunity and ran to the sea and swam, with her on his back, to the island of Crete.

-He then revealed his true identity, and Europa became the first queen of Crete.
+Zeus then revealed his true identity, and Europa became the first queen of Crete.
 Zeus gave her a necklace made by Hephaestus and three additional gifts: the bronze automaton guard Talos, the hound Laelaps who never failed to catch his quarry, and a javelin that never missed.
 Zeus later re-created the shape of the white bull in the stars, which is now known as the constellation Taurus.
 It should not be confused with the Cretan Bull that fathered the Minotaur and was captured by Heracles.
 Roman mythology adopted the tale of the Raptus, also known as "The Abduction of Europa" and "The Seduction of Europa", substituting the god Jupiter for Zeus.